Who can Apply for the Scottish Welfare Fund

 - Universal Credit

-If you have recently made, or are about to make a new claim for benefit, for example to Universal Credit,and you are in financial hardship, you can apply to the Department for Work and Pensions for a short-term advance of your benefit entitlement or a budgeting advance if you’ve claimed Universal Credit.
+If you have recently made, or are about to make a new claim for benefit, for example to Universal Credit,and you are in financial hardship, you should apply to the Department for Work and Pensions for an advance of other benefits.
 This will then be recovered from your future benefit payments.
-If you are entitled to a short-term advance of your benefit, you will not be entitled to a Scottish Welfare Fund grant for the same situation.
+If you are entitled to an advance of your benefit, you will not be entitled to a Scottish Welfare Fund grant for the same situation.

 How would I receive a grant?

 Even if you meet our qualifying criteria for a grant, there are only limited funds available during each financial year.
 This means that not everyone who applies for a grant will be successful.